My View | Frank Putzu: 'Hold to that talking point' | Alexandria Times | Alexandria, VA

 AFD officials sent an unprompted email to T&ES on Aug.
 16 saying it “was a part of the Complete Streets Program and discussions surrounding the Seminary Road project,” and it was willing “to consider” the road diet.

-In late August, the Alexandria Times was preparing a story on Seminary Road, including trying to publicly clarify the position of the fire department.
 On Aug.
 27, T&ES Deputy Director Hillary Orr told AFD that T&ES wanted to use the Aug.
-16 statement for the Times as AFD’s public position and characterized it as AFD’s choice of the road diet as the preferred alternative.
+16 statement for an Alexandria Times story as AFD’s public position and characterized it as AFD’s choice of the road diet as the preferred alternative.
 Orr also requested AFD testify at the public hearing.

 Newly named Acting Fire Chief Corey Smedley quickly responded that “we need to sit down prior with DCMs, Yon/myself, you and [Michael] Cross first.”
 In this context, DCM likely stands for “Deputy City Managers,” and no reason is given for why DCMs needed to be at such a meeting.